 Don’t make the mistake of thinking that you’re too young to plan for retirement, or that you’ll make up the difference when you earn more later on.
 Young people have a lot to gain by saving early because compounding allows your account to mushroom over time.
 Getting a head start means you can amass a fortune on far less than someone who starts later in life.
 In other words, postponing retirement contributions is expensive.

-Consider the insurance coverage you really need
+2. Consider the insurance coverage you really need

 To protect your assets, make sure you have enough of the right kinds of insurance.
 Check online to get free quotes from competing companies as prices can vary considerably over time and from carrier to carrier.

-Know what legal documents you should have
+3. Know what legal documents you should have

 There are a few critical legal documents that everyone should have in order to make your wishes clearly known.
 Once created, update the following each year.

-Review and improve your credit
+4. Review & improve your credit

-Your credit score plays a huge role in your personal finances because it affects what you pay for interest, insurance, and various utility deposits.
+Your credit score plays a huge role in your personal finances because it affects what you pay for interest, insurance and various utility deposits.
 Unfortunately, many of us don’t uncover problems in our credit reports until it’s too late.
 Every year, give your credit a check-up by viewing or downloading your credit report.
 And by the way, checking your own credit never hurts your scores in any way.

 Look carefully for accounts you don’t recognize, which could indicate that you’ve become a victim of identity theft.
 If you see incorrect account details or personal information, submit an online request to get them corrected right away.
-Errors on your credit file could be dragging down your credit scores, and costing you money, without you knowing it.
+Errors on your credit file could be dragging down your credit scores — and costing you money — without you knowing it.

 If you’ve been putting off important money management decisions and tasks, consider taking off a day from work to tackle your financial to-do list.

-Additional steps you can take
+5. Additional steps you can take